09.12.2024

 Is Cold Emailing Truly Effective?

-Cold emailing continues to be a crucial tool of business communication for businesses worldwide.
-It’s a direct and cost-effective approach to initiate conversations with potential clients, partners, or investors, keeping them engaged and interested.
+Cold emailing is a direct and cost-effective approach to initiate conversations with potential clients, partners, or investors, keeping them engaged and interested.

 Here are a few statistics to reflect the effectiveness and reach of cold emailing:

-• Email outreach is the most effective channel for revenue generation for 59 percent of B2B marketers.
+• Email outreach is the most effective channel for revenue generation for 59% of B2B marketers.
 (Content Marketing Institute)

 • Email marketing yields a $38 return for every $1 spent in B2B.
 (HubSpot)